aammd/Habitat_Filtering/MS/OrgSize.md

 adapted to maximize fitness.
 However, at larger scales, the limited distances covered by active dispersal might prevent macroscopic animals from reaching suitable places.
 This would weaken the association between environment and distribution for such animals.
-Dispersal is higher for smaller animals both in terms of the number of dispersing propagules (because population sizes are so much larger) and the distance dispersed (since passive dispersal requires no energy, organisms can go very far.)

 It has been difficult to determine whether environmental filtering or dispersal limitation explains variation in species composition between micro- and macroscopic organisms.
 There are three reasons for this.
 First, the distribution of micro-and macroscopic organisms has rarely been compared within the same system.
-This creates a problem of scale, with studies of many macroscopic organisms occurring on much smaller spatial scales than bacteria.
+This creates a problem of scale, with studies of many macroscopic organisms occurring on much smaller spatial scales than those of microscopic organisms.
 Second, when we rely on observational data alone, we have a limited ability to infer environmental filtering.
 This is because environment, space and dispersal are often correlated.
-For example, in Smith and Lundholm [-@Smith2010] found that spatially-correlated dispersal contributed to both spatial and environmental partitions of variance in community composition.
-Previous researchers have used variance partitoning to separate the effects of environment from space, but this approach still has limitations [@Gilbert2010].
-Patterns of dispersal may be irregular and nonlinear over space, caused by individual behaviour (active dispersers) or by nonlinear, unpredictable vectors (passive dispersers).
+Previous researchers have used variance partitioning to separate the effects of environment from space, but this approach still has limitations [@Gilbert2010].
+For example, Smith and Lundholm [-@Smith2010] found that spatially-correlated dispersal contributed to both spatial and environmental partitions of variance in community composition.
+Patterns of dispersal may also be irregular and nonlinear over space, caused by individual behaviour (active dispersers) or by vectors (passive dispersers).
 Third, when an actively-dispersing species is not found in a site it is impossible to determine if this is because the environment makes dispersal or establishment unlikely.
 For example, a female insect may be deterred from ovipositing in a location by the presence of a predator.
 An experiment that removes dispersal limitation for all organisms is therefore a stronger test of the relative effects of environment on species composition.
 We are aware of no study that experimentally removes dispersal limitation for both micro- and macro- organisms in the same system, simultaneously.

 #Bromeliads
 We conducted an experiment that removes dispersal limitation for micro- and macro-organisms, using bromeliad phytotelmata as a model community.
-Bromeliads are common in the neotropics and contain many species of insects [@Marino2012], zooplankton [CITE], and bacteria [CITE].
+Bromeliads are common in the Neotropics and contain many species of insects [@Marino2012], zooplankton [@Petermann2015], and bacteria [@Haubrich2009a].
 Importantly, different species of bromeliad grow in different habitats, and this habitat variation is correlated with differences among their communities.
 Previous observations in this system show that this environmental variation is closely associated with variation in macroinvertebrate composition, weakly associated with variation in zooplankton communities and not at all associated with variation in bacterial communities [@Farjalla2012].